rl-institut/WAM_APP_FRED/README.md

  - OED on [GitHub](https://github.com/OpenEnergyPlatform/oedialect).

-In order to use the  OED one have to provide user credential.
+In order to use the OED, one have to provide user credential.
 The credentials are represented by USER-NAME and TOKEN.
 One can get these credentials by signing-up to the OEP.

 - OEP can be found [here](https://openenergy-platform.org/)